cheat-sheets/cryptoeconomics-cheat-sheet/README.md

 ---

+### Assumptions

+The basic security assumptions that cryptoeconomics depends on are the following:

+1. No set of individuals that control more than 25% of all computational resources is capable of colluding.
+1. No set of individuals that control more than 25% of all money is capable of colluding.
+1. The amount of computation of a certain proof of work function that can be accomplished with a given amount of money is not superlinear beyond a point which is reasonably low.
+1. There exists a non-negligible number of altruists and a non-negligible number of crazies or political opponents of the system, and the majority of users can be reasonably modeled as being close to economically rational.
+1. The number of users of a system is large, and users can appear or disappear at any time, although at least some users are persistent.
+1. Censorship is impossible, and any two nodes can send messages to each other relatively quickly.
+1. It is trivial to generate a very large number of IP addresses, and one can purchase an unlimited amount of network bandwidth.
+1. Many users are anonymous, so negative reputations and debts are close to unenforceable.

+---

 ### Security Models

 Security models are different in the assumptions that they make about the real world.
 It's not clear what assumptions